glassleo/Breadcrumbs/README.md

 - Show available quests on the world map with accurate source locations depending on what your character is able to pick, including all side quests
 - Show available one-time treasures and vignettes on the world map with helpful tooltips
-- Add missing quest objectives for a few specific quests to the world map and minimap
+- Add missing quest objectives for a few specific quests to the world map
-- Add additional points of interest to the world map, for example portals and profession trainers
+- Add additional points of interest like portals and profession trainers to the world map
 - Fixes a Blizzard bug that leaves Legion bonus objectives stuck on your map after leveling past 50
 - Options are available where you can choose which features you want to use